 problem.
 About 20% of college students fit the pattern of having alcohol use disorder.

 This is ongoing drinking that may be accompanied by some of these problems:

 Not following through on major work, school, or home responsibilities.
-About 1 in 4 college students report academic problems from drinking.
-These include
+About 1 in 4 college students report academic problems caused by drinking.
+These

-missing class, falling behind in class, doing poorly on exams or papers, and getting
+include missing class, falling behind in class, doing poorly on exams or papers, and